AkitaEngineering/Meshtastic-Zmodem/README.md

 * `begin(mesh, Filesystem, &Serial)`: Initialize the engine and set up the transport streams.
 * `loop()`: Must be called continuously in your main loop to process the ZModem state machine.
 * `processDataPacket(MeshPacket& packet)`: **CRITICAL.** This method is used to push raw data packets received on the **Data Port** (`AKZ_ZMODEM_DATA_PORTNUM`) directly into the ZModem engine's input buffer.

----the same license.
-Copyright and license notices must be preserved.
-Contributors provide an express grant of patent rights.
-See the [LICENSE](LICENSE) file for the full license text.